Convenience is a bad goal

 The advent of an economy where people simply continue buying more and more new things is relatively recent.
 We used to be able to fix products, or continue to reuse them for a long time.
 However, given a design trade-off between convenience and sustainability we almost universally choose convenience.

-Think of how much waste is involved in every purchase you make.
-Every wrapper from the grocery store, box from buying online, etc. Convenience has both increased the waste of individual purchases, and increased the amount that we buy.
+Think of every wrapper from the grocery store and every box from an online purchase.
+Convenience has increased both the waste of each purchase and how much we buy.

 Discomfort is important

 If you are forced to confront the reality of where your food and products come from, to interact with someone, or to see what other people are going through, that is a good thing.
-Avoiding discomfort is not worth also avoiding truth.
+Avoiding discomfort is never worth avoiding the truth that comes with it.